wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

   </ui>

-On the second part you can configure the form:
+On the second part of the tab, you can configure the fields to appear on the sheet.
+Each field is represented by the following parameters :

- * Field title : name of your line
+ * Field title : name of your line used as label on the sheet.
- * Field type : define the type like text, form ...
+ * Field type : define the type of field displayed on the sheet.
+Supported field types :
- * phone : create a tel: link, you can click to call on your sheet

    * title : to create a title on your sheet
+   * text : show a text
+   * url : a simple url link, open your default browser.
+   * urlx : an url button
    * picture : show a picture from an internal user in your sheet, you need to use {xivo-picture} variable.
- * text : show a text
+   * phone : create a tel: link, you can click to call on your sheet.
    * form : show the form from an ui predefined.
 It's an xml ui.
 You need to define qtui in display format.
- * url : a simple url link, open your default browser.
- * urlx : an url button

-The third field is to define a text when the fourth field have no result.
-It's the default display.
+ * Default value : is to define a text when the fourth field have no result.

-In the fourth field, you can defined text or variables or both.
-Three kinds of variables are available
+ * Display value : you can define text, variables or both.
+Three kinds of variables are available :

-`xivo-` prefix is reserved and set inside the CTI server:
+   * `xivo-` prefix is reserved and set inside the CTI server:

      * `xivo-where` for sheet events, event triggering the sheet
      * `xivo-origin` place from where the lookup is requested (did, internal, forcelookup)
      * `xivo-direction` incoming or internal
      * `xivo-did` DID number
      * `xivo-calleridnum`
      * `xivo-calleridname`
      * `xivo-calleridrdnis` contains information whether there was a transfer
      * `xivo-calleridton` Type Of Network (national, international)
      * `xivo-calledidnum`
      * `xivo-calledidname`
      * `xivo-context`
      * `xivo-ipbxid` (`xivo-astid` in 1.1)
      * `xivo-directory` : for directory requests, it is the directory database the item has been found
      * `xivo-queuename` queue called
      * `xivo-agentnumber` agent number called
      * `xivo-date` formatted date string
      * `xivo-time` formatted time string
      * `xivo-channel` asterisk channel value (for advanced users)
      * `xivo-uniqueid` asterisk uniqueid value (for advanced users)

-`db-` prefixed variables are defined in the WEBI configuration, and depend on the matching list.
+   * `db-` prefixed variables are defined in the WEBI configuration, and depend on the matching list.
 Common values are :

      * `db-phone`
      * `db-firstname`
      * `db-lastname`
      * `db-company`

-`dbr-` contains one single item `dbr-display` that is used in the setting of what is displayed on phones, and is typically a mix of firstname and lastname
+   * `dbr-` contains one single item `dbr-display` that is used in the setting of what is displayed on phones, and is typically a mix of firstname and lastname

-`dp-` prefixed ones are the variables set through the dialplan (through UserEvent application)
+   * `dp-` prefixed ones are the variables set through the dialplan (through UserEvent application)

 For example if you want to access from the dialplan to a variable dp-test you need to add in your dialplan this line (in a subroutine) :